Methaphur/problem-of-the-week/problems/problem1.md

 ### Objective

 Implement an efficient algorithm to calculate the minimum number of operations needed to convert $s1$ into $s2$ and return the cost.

+### Submission
+Think you've cracked it?
+[Submit your solutions here](https://docs.google.com/forms/d/e/1FAIpQLSefcxujcXFTQ9Z2u7__cf6RuFFzyJnMqSoRHTxFMM_v5pXrlA/viewform?usp=sf_link) and wait a few days to get it verified.

+### Note
+- This technique, often called **Edit Distance** or **Levenshtein Distance**, is of particular interest in **bioinformatics**.
+Biologists use similar methods to measure differences between DNA, RNA, or protein sequences, helping to identify evolutionary relationships, mutations, and functional similarities.
+Such comparisons play a critical role in areas like gene editing, where understanding and calculating minimal sequence transformations can guide precise modifications to genetic material.

+### Solution
+The solution to the problem can be found at [Solution 1]({{ site.baseurl }}/solutions/solution1).